 Here is a basic difference in definition for “NEEDS” and “WANTS”.

-Needs are strong human desires to fulfill lack of feelings or things.
+Needs are strong human desires to fulfill the lack of feelings or things.

 The above NEEDS become WANTS when they are directed to specific objects that might satisfy the need.